Policies & Rules

 The Board of Managers has adopted a revised Pet Policy.
 The goal is to simplify the Rules and Regulations and make sure they are enforceable as well as comply with our Declaration and By-Laws.
 This revised Pet Policy is effective 4-11-2019

 The Association permits dogs, cats, birds or other pets subject to Board approval and the following rules and regulations apply:

 Dogs and cats must be registered with the Association office.
-A pet application form completed by a veterinarian and applicant, a picture of the pet and a $35 registration fee or $50 for two pets is required within 15 days of the pet’s occupancy.
-Any pet not properly registered with the BFCA Office by May 31, 2019 shall be subject to the fine schedule listed below.
+A pet application form completed by a veterinarian and applicant, a picture of the pet and a $35 registration fee or $50 for two pets are required within 15 days of the pet’s occupancy.
+Any pet not properly registered with the BFCA Office by May 31, 2019, shall be subject to the fine schedule listed below.